middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - The primary replaces exited workers with exponential backoff (1 s, doubling to 30 s, reset after 60 s without an exit) instead of immediately.
 On `SIGTERM` it stops replacing them and exits once the last worker is gone instead of re-forking each drained worker until ECS sends `SIGKILL`, with the highest exit code any worker reported during the drain instead of always `0`; a worker killed by a signal counts as `1`.
 Worker crashes before `SIGTERM` are re-forked and do not affect the exit code.
 - `sourceIp` strips the client port ALB appends when `routing.http.xff_client_port.enabled` is on (`ip:port`, `[ipv6]:port`), so it is always the bare address.
 - ALB events (`eventVersion: "alb"`) no longer carry `requestContext.identity`; Lambda's ALB event has only `requestContext.elb`.
 Read `X-Forwarded-For` from `event.headers` instead **Breaking Change**
+- ALB events (`eventVersion: "alb"`) now carry `queryStringParameters` still URL-encoded, matching [what ALB sends](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html); 7.x decoded them, so a handler decoding the values as AWS instructs decoded twice under ecs-http but not in production.
+Empty pairs are skipped and the last value of a repeated key wins, as on ALB's default (non multi-value) format.
+Add [http-event-normalizer](/docs/middlewares/http-event-normalizer) to decode them **Breaking Change**

 ### [ecs-task](/docs/runners/ecs-task)